 Total time of simulation modeled for the project is 20-years (5-years per zone).
 AoR delineation has been determined for the site using geological characterization data and computational modeling data showing the projected lateral and vertical migration of the CO2 plumes (for each interval).
+Figure 3-1 presents the maximum Plume and Pressure extent for all injection intervals at the end of site closure (year-end 2095) using a 50-year timeframe.
+The figure presents the potentially impacted Artificial Penetration (AP's) that either reside in the plume (and pressure) and those that reside in the pressure front only.

 The technical report also includes a tabulation of all wells within the delineated AoR [per 40 CFR 146.82(a)(4)].
 A total of 45 wells are contained within the AoR, however, only 12 wells extend deep enough to penetrate the Injection Zones.
 A thorough evaluation of each of these wells, using well records, scout tickets, and logs was performed.
-Other than Artificial Penetration No. 1 (Shuler Drilling Inc., EDC No. 1 well), no improperly constructed or improperly plugged wells fail the conservative modeling screening evaluation.
+Other than Artificial Penetration No. 1 (Shuler Drilling Inc., EDC No. 1 well), no other improperly constructed or improperly plugged wells fail the conservative modeling screening evaluation.
 Therefore, the corrective action program is limited to just Artificial Penetration No. 1 (Shuler Drilling Inc., EDC No. 1 well), as all other artificial penetrations are either properly constructed, plugged and abandoned (e.g., for CO2 and brine vertical movement), or have sufficient resistant borehole material as to prevent the movement of brine into or between USDWs.
 Artificial Penetration No. 1 (Shuler Drilling Inc., EDC No. 1 well) will be replugged prior to initiation of carbon dioxide injection.